Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Introduction

 To date, several research groups have explored collocation and closely related numerical methods for solving Stein equations, where the sequence of collocation nodes are chosen to be the output $(\mathbf{x}_n)_{1 \leq n \leq N}$ from a sampling method, usually \ac{MCMC} \cite{oates2017control,oates2019convergence,barp2022riemann,si2020scalable,belomestny2020variance,south2022semi,south2022postprocessing,south2023regularized,sun2023vector,leluc2023speeding,belomestny2024theoretical}.
 Despite theoretical support and encouraging empirical demonstrations, the computational complexity of these methods can often preclude their application to typically-sized \ac{MCMC} output.
 For example, the computational complexity of kernel-based collocation methods is typically $O(N^3)$, while $N = 10^4$ or $N = 10^5$ samples are routinely produced using \ac{MCMC}.
 There exist numerical approximation techniques for scaling collocation methods to large $N$, both in the \ac{PDE} literature and in the kernel methods literature, but a detailed and objective assessment of their suitability for solving Stein equations has yet to be performed.

 The aims of this article are threefold.
 First, we aim for a self-contained exposition of collocation methods for solving Stein equations and their application to computing posterior expectations.
 Second, we aim to review existing preconditioning techniques for scaling collocation-type methods to large datasets, with a critical discussion of their suitability for solving Stein equations in our motivating context.
 Third, we aim to present an objective empirical assessment of the performance gains than can be achieved using the strategies which will be discussed.
+This paper is accompanied by Online Appendices, which can be accessed at \url{https://arxiv.org/abs/2501.06634}.